Art Curriculum Statement: Elveden

 We aim to do this by providing the children with enriching memorable opportunities which will expose them to the broad arts culture.
 By the time our students leave us, they will be equipped with the skills, concepts, knowledge and confidence to invent and create their own works of art.

 The skills and knowledge that children will develop throughout each art topic are mapped across each year group and throughout the school to ensure progression.
 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 Children learn about different artists each half term as part of a whole school art day, cumulating in a whole school Art exhibition in which parents are invited to.
 This enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
 A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.

 Our art curriculum follows the national curriculum and provides a clear and comprehensive scheme of work that shows progression of skills across all key stages within the strands of Art.
 The children are given opportunities to develop not only their skills, knowledge and language but their experiences too.
 These experiences include trips to museums, involvement in local community events and regular opportunities with arts educators.
-Sketchbooks will be implemented in the Autumn term with regular updates of sketchbook techniques.
+Sketchbooks were introduced last year to allow the children to work on their techniques.